yssource/crp/src/title-page.md

 This book is incomplete and may include links to chapters that have not yet been published.
-If you encounter such a link and want us to prioritize that chapter, let us know using the feedback form.
+If you encounter such a link and want us to prioritize that chapter, or if you have a suggestion for a chapter, let us know using the feedback form.

 If you answer the quizzes at the end of each chapter, we will save your responses anonymously for research purposes.